Greece Moments Greece Moments

 13 Min Read

-“The small island in the shape of a seahorse is located in the eastern Aegean Sea and, despite its only 35 square kilometers, is a real treasure chest to discover.”
+“The small island, shaped like a seahorse, lies in the eastern Aegean Sea and, despite its mere 35 square kilometers, is a true treasure trove waiting to be discovered.”

 Patmos Urlaub Reisetipps Anreise

-Just 3,000 inhabitants live on Patmos.
-The island has so far been able to maintain a soft tourism.
-Only in July and August does it get a little more crowded, mainly due to the cruise tourists.
-Before and after there is heavenly calm.
+Just 3,000 people live on Patmos.
+The island has managed to maintain a low-impact tourism scene so far.
+It only gets a bit busier in July and August, mainly due to cruise ship tourists.
+Before and after that, there’s heavenly peace and quiet.

-Patmos is considered to be the Jerusalem of the Aegean Sea and is one of the seven most important pilgrimage sites in Europe.
-Everywhere you will find churches, chapels and monasteries.
-In a cave below the mountain village of Chora, the apostle John is said to have received the vision to write the Apocalypse.
-In 1983, the Greek parliament declared Patmos a “Holy Island”.
+Patmos is also called the Jerusalem of the Aegean and is one of the seven most important pilgrimage sites in Europe.
+You’ll find churches, chapels, and monasteries everywhere.
+In a cave below the mountain village of Chora, the Apostle John is said to have received the vision that led to the writing of the Book of Revelation.
+In 1983, the Greek Parliament declared Patmos the “Holy Island.”

-But Patmos is much more than a Mecca for believers.
-Charming sandy beaches, cozy taverns, wild nature and photogenic old town alleys make the island one of the most beautiful islands of the Dodecanese.
-We will take you to the most interesting corners that we explored during a week on the island of Patmos.
+But Patmos is far more than a mecca for the faithful.
+Charming sandy beaches, cozy taverns, wild nature, and photogenic old town alleys make the island one of the most beautiful in the Dodecanese.
+We’ll take you to the most picturesque spots we explored during a week on the island of Patmos.

 Table of Contents

-• #1 The beautiful harbour town of Skala
+• #1 The beautiful port town of Skala

 • #2 Chora: Old Town of Patmos